SherRao/MuSpace/docs/SPMP.md

 <p><b>Stage 7:</b> Operations & Maintenance (Post Submission)</p>

 <h3>2.2 Organizational Structure</h3>
-<p>Using the agile approach, we will be starting on the backend of the project and the UI design as a group.
+<p>Using the agile approach, we will be starting on the back-end of the project and the UI design as a group.
 As soon as the UI design is finished and laid out, the front-end developers will begin development.
 Concurrently, the back-end developers will also begin development.
 Everything worked on will be done through sprints.
-After both the frontend and backend of the project are finished, we will port the web-based application onto Android and iOS.</p>
+After both the front-end and back-end of the project are finished, we will port the web-based application onto Android and iOS.</p>

 <h3>2.2 Project Responsibilities</h3>
 <table>